ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 !!! warning
     Currently, {{model}} only supports specific nest configurations, that meet the following criteria:

-    The grid points of the RAS first inner nest (that would be nest number 2, because nest number 1 always corresponds to the outer ERA5 domain) need to match the the [land-surface initial conitions dataset]({{model_configurations}}/#land-surface-initial-conditions-source) grid-points.
+    The grid points of the RAS first inner nest (that would be nest number 2, because nest number 1 always corresponds to the outer ERA5 domain) need to match the the [land-surface initial conditions dataset]({{model_configurations}}/#land-surface-initial-conditions-source) grid-points.
 Therefore, the first inner nest configuration (position, dimension and resolution) need to be modified accordingly.
 </div>

 #### Change the output variables